-Disease Type: Insect-borne virus (Orvivirus)
+Disease Type: Insect-borne virus (Orbivirus)

 Transmission: Vector-borne.
 The virus is transmitted by infected biting insects, with midges (Culicoides spp.) being the primary vector.
 A horse affected with AHS is not contagious and there is no horse to horse transmission other than by midges transferring the virus from an affected horse.
+Experimentally, AHS can be transmitted between horses by injection of blood or organ suspensions, especially when administered by the intravenous route.